adamajane/kanban-board-project/README.md

 4. Click "Open" and select the ZIP file

 ## Running the program
-To run the program, please ensure that you have set up the correct IP address in the `Config` class.
+To run the program, please ensure you have set up the correct IP address in the `Config` class.
-Any other collaborators must add the IP address in their `Config` class.
+Any other collaborators must add the same IP address to their `Config` class.

-If you are running the program on the same computer as the server, you can use run the program as localhost using `127.0.0.1`.
+If you are running the program on the same computer as the server, you can run the program as localhost using `127.0.0.1`.